Dino-Kupinic/dino-kupinic.dev/content/about.md

 While I'm not going to list every single package I used, I want to highlight a few that I found particularly useful.
 Fun fact: I actually removed a lot of packages that I initially used because I decided against using a server and database.
-This website is completely static!
+This website is now completely static!

 ### Main Technologies: